 If your baby is having a hard time reaching out for toys, read our article How To Help Baby Reach for Toys

 Letting go of an object on purpose may seem like a simple skill, but like all skills babies learn, it is actually quite complex and involves several different skill areas coming together!
 While it may seem just like a fine motor activity, it also requires strong cognitive skills as well.
-Babies also need to have strong gross motor skills to hold their body upright in order to manipulate objects.
+Babies also need to have strong gross motor skills to hold their body upright in order to manipulate small objects.

 This post contains affiliate links